stnwanekezie/vibeCoding/README.md

 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top right corner
-4. Click "Load unpacked" and select the extension directory
+4. Click "Load unpacked" and select the extension source directory

 ## Setup